 "The latest Catalyst release gives organizations more freedom to manage their backup software environment and make migration decisions without feeling locked into their current provider," Index Engines Vice President Jim McGann said.

 The software, which also supports IBM's Tivoli Storage Manager and Symantec's NetBackup, manages the legacy catalog and provides search and reporting of the backup catalog metadata and policies.
 Restoration of content is also supported, including mailboxes or individual email, without the need for the original backup software.

-Index Engines also provides direct tape indexing that captures deeper metadata from tape content or, optionally, full text of unstructured data and email including Microsoft Exchange and IBM Notes databases.
+Index Engines also provides direct tape indexing that captures deeper metadata from tape content or, optionally, full text of unstructured data and email including Microsoft Exchange.

 Since its release, Catalyst has been enabling data centers to:

 - Ingest catalogs allowing for metadata level reporting and classification of data in order to understand what exists on tape archives.